PACMANN: Point Adaptive Collocation Method for Artificial Neural Networks: Results

-Figure \ref{fig:Burgers_L2_vs_period} depicts the behavior of the various sampling methods as the resampling period is increased from 25 to 1000.
+\Cref{fig:Burgers_L2_vs_period} depicts the behavior of the various sampling methods as the resampling period is increased from 25 to 1000.
 Generally, most sampling methods lose accuracy as the period is increased.
 Notably, RAR-D performs significantly better at a period of 50 iterations compared to other resampling periods.
 PACMANN performs best for all resampling periods considered, losing accuracy slower than the other sampling methods.

-In the following, we compare the behavior of the optimizers listed in Section \ref{sec:Methodology} when varying the hyperparameters stepsize $s$ and number of steps $T$.
-First, in Figure \ref{fig:Burgers_L2_vs_stepsize}, we test the accuracy of the optimizers for different stepsizes $s$ ranging from 1 to $10^{-9}$.
+In the following, we compare the behavior of the optimizers listed in~\Cref{sec:Methodology} when varying the hyperparameters stepsize $s$ and number of steps $T$.
+First, in~\Cref{fig:Burgers_L2_vs_stepsize}, we test the accuracy of the optimizers for different stepsizes $s$ ranging from $1$ to $10^{-9}$.
 This figure demonstrates that the stepsize has a significant influence on the prediction accuracy achieved by PACMANN.
 We note that, depending on the optimizer used, a different stepsize is optimal, such as $10^{-6}$ for momentum or $10^{-5}$ for Adam.
 Furthermore, the behavior of the optimizers at stepsizes near $1$ is split into two groups, with Adam and RMSprop gaining accuracy as the stepsize is increased, while others continue to lose accuracy.
 This phenomenon is explained by the number of collocation points that leave the domain while points are moved by PACMANN.
-At these stepsizes all 2500 collocation points exit the domain when using Adam or RMSprop.
-Since PACMANN uses a uniform probability distribution to determine the location of the replacement collocation points, the test error approaches the accuracy of random resampling ($0.40\% \pm 0.35\%$).
-In contrast, when applying the other optimization algorithms with these stepsizes, only a small portion of the collocation points exit the domain, about ten on average.
-These few points are not significant enough for the random resampling of points to affect the test error achieved.
+At these large stepsizes, all 2500 collocation points exit the domain when using Adam or RMSprop.
+Since PACMANN uses a uniform probability distribution to determine the location of the replacement collocation points, the test error approaches the accuracy of random resampling ($0.40\% \pm 0.35\%$); cf.~\Cref{tab:Burgers_overview_L2_error_samplers}.
+In contrast, when applying the other optimization algorithms with these stepsizes, only a small portion of the collocation points exit the domain, of order $\mathcal{O}(10)$.
+These few points are not sufficient for the random resampling to significantly affect the test error achieved.
 The difference in the number of points that exit the domain may be explained by the relatively large optimal stepsize and number of steps for RMSprop and Adam compared to the other optimization algorithms.